-The place where the American prairie and Ozark hospitality meet, Joplin sits snuggly on the western edge of the Ozark Plateau.
-It's location makes an excellent family vacation target stop, only a stone’s throw from Kansas and Oklahoma; not far from Arkansas and just about midpoint along historic U.S. HWY Route 66 – “The Mother Road.”
+Here's the scoop.
+American prairie and Ozark hospitality meet in Joplin located on the western edge of the Ozark Plateau.
 Safe, easy-paced and family-friendly, the city offers visitors of all ages a chance to chill out and simply have fun.
-We’ve assembled a list of the good stuff to make a family vacation rich with memories.
-Joplin and the surrounding countryside are ready to share the fun stuff of today.
+I have assembled a list of the good stuff to make a family vacation rich with memories.

 Make one stop for five museums.

 To get a sense of place the best stop is the Joplin Museum Complex offering more than one unique perspectives of the area.
 The Dorothea B. Hoover Historical Museum showcases Victorian Era Joplin displaying the town’s vital connection with Tri-State Mining District.
 Artifacts on display include dolls of the time, a child’s play house, a 1927 American LeFrance fire engine, and the intriguing Merle Evans miniature “Circus Room.”
 The Everett J. Ritchie Tri-State Mineral Museum showcases, in cave-like drama, one of the world’s best collections of lead and zinc ore dating from the area’s earliest mining projects.
 Bonus Points: